 In 2016 the RCRCA and Area II employees joined up with the Marshall Minnesota Extension employees to Adopt-A-Family that was working with the Women's Rural Advocay Program.
 The employees purchased gifts for a family to receive for Christmas.
 We all helped to make someone's Christmas special and let them feel the spirit of christmas.

-2017 St. Matthew Youth Group Adopt-A-Highway Service Project
+2020 RCRCA & Area II - St. Matthew Youth Group Adopt-A-Highway Service Project

-The Redwood-Cottonwood Rivers Control Area (RCRCA) and Area II Minnesota River Basin Projects (Area II) proudly sponsor a two-mile stretch of State Highway 19 near Vesta to raise the awareness of improving and protecting our water quality.
-RCRCA has been a sponsor for 21 years as part of MNDOT’s Adopt-A-Highway program.
+The Redwood-Cottonwood Rivers control Area (RCRCA) and Area II Minnesota River Basin Projects (Area II) proudly sponsor a two-mile stretch of State Highway 19 near Vesta to raise the awareness of improving and protecting our water quality.
+RCRCA has been a sponsor for 24 years as part of MNDOT's Adopt-A-Highway program.
 This stretch is particularly scenic as the Redwood River crosses the highway, however the litter detracts from the beauty of the landscape.
-To assist in our mission of reducing nutrients and sediments from entering the Cottonwood and Redwood Rivers, it is also important to pick up litter to prevent it from polluting our rivers in addition to the road ditches.
+To assist our mission of reducing nutrients and sediments from entering the Cottonwood and Redwood Rivers, it is also important to pick up litter to prevent it from polluting our rivers in addition to the road ditches.

 For more information about RCRCA and Area II, please visit their websites: www.rcrca.com and area2.org.